Fallen from a home on high

 Think back.
 Way-y-y-y- back.
 What's the earliest experience you can recall in your life?
 For me, my earliest recollection is when I am a crawler.
 I've found an open jar of pennies and I am fascinated by the shiny coins.
 I pick up a small chubby handful and place them in my mouth, experiencing all the metallic copper goodness my young taste buds can process.
 Then I am making gagging sounds.
 I don't recall experiencing any sense of panic.
 Perhaps I am too young to know that I am choking to death on a mouthful of pennies.
 My mother rushes into the room, making a number of loud, rapid vocal noises.
 I am whisked up, my mouth is cleared of coinage and eventually all is well.

 Every year, I try to take some sort of offbeat picture for Halloween and more often than not, it includes fire in some form.
-It's a way to release my inner pyromaniac, I suppose.
+It's a way to release my inner pyromaniac, I suppose.1.
+Photograph at a time of day when the fewest people are likely to photograph.
+This is usually around sunrise.
+Your photo will have a look that relatively few other photos will have.

 2. Show the landmark in its surroundings.